Financial Advisors: If you've received a Rule 8210 letter from FINRA, find out what you should know before responding to the letter.

 - A discussion of common sanction types involved in FINRA actions, and how sanctions are determined for each case

 - A discussion of the issue of willfulness in Form U4 cases and the draconian sanction that might result from such finding

 - A warning about other matters to consider beyond the FINRA investigation that might impact a financial advisor's career and reputation.

 If you're a financial advisor who has recently received a Rule 8210 letter from FINRA or you're expecting to receive one in the near future due to a Form U5 or other filing, we'll send this book to you, for free.
-Just complete the form below so we can get it out to you.
+Just complete the form above so we can get it out to you.
 Requesting a free copy of The Financial Advisor's Guide to Regulatory Investigations does not create an attorney-client relationship.
 And don't worry, we won't share or sell your information with any third party and we won't disclose to others that you requested this book.